UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

 ---

-### (optional) Exercise 4.7: Can `awk` work on comma-seperated files?
+### (optional) Exercise 4.7: Can `awk` work on comma-separated files?

-Can `awk` work on comma-seperated files?
+Can `awk` work on comma-separated files?

 The answer is: yes!

 Read the text at
 [chapter 6.2.4: 'The input field separator'](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_06_03.html#sect_06_03_01).

-Here we convert the output of `ls -l` to its comma-seperated
+Here we convert the output of `ls -l` to its comma-separated
 equivalent:

 ```bash
 ls -l | tr -s ' ' ','
 ```

-Using this input, use a pipe to show the 5th and 9th column.
+Using this input, use a pipe to show the fifth and ninth column.

 ??? tip "Answer"